DefianceDigital/uBAD/README.md

 ## Features

-- **Automated Boot Authentication**: Instantly boots **VeraCrypt-encrypted Windows systems** without requiring users to manually enter credentials.
+- **Automated Boot Authentication**: Instantly boots **VeraCrypt-encrypted Windows systems** without requiring users to manually enter credentials (Therefore, also allowing Bluetooth-only keyboards).
 - **Universal Password Entry**: Can be **programmed to input passwords anywhere** a USB keyboard is accepted.
 - **Maximum Security Passwords**: Supports **randomized credentials up to 64 characters**, ensuring **unbreakable security** without the burden of memorization.
+- **Hardened Against Fault-Injection and Timing Attacks**.
 - **Eliminates Weak Password Practices**: Protects organizations where frequent password rotations lead to risky behaviors like **password reuse or note-taking**.
 - **Physical Key Protection**: Credentials are safeguarded by **1024 switch code combinations**, preventing unauthorized access.
 - **Ultra-Portable Design**: Roughly the size of a standard flash drive and built for keychains, this device is a physical key for an advanced level of digital security.